Hybrid Search

 "REST API authentication best practices",

-"Token refresh flow implementation guide"
+"Token refresh flow implementation guide",

 ]

-# Encode all documents
+# Encode all documents once (store these vectors)

 doc_embeddings = model.encode(documents, normalize_embeddings=True)

-# Encode query
+# Encode query at search time

 query = "fix login problems"